UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 is the following:

-* Create a remote branch on GitHub that will receive our additions to the cheatsheet
+* Create a remote branch on GitHub that will receive our additions to the cheatsheet.

-* Work on the cheatsheet locally, then push the changes up to the remote branch
+* Work on the cheatsheet locally, then push the changes up to the remote branch.

 * Use GitHub to merge the work into the `main` branch in the remote repository, using a Pull Request.